Pharmacogenetic Testing

 Can I Get GeneSight Without a Doctor?
 Direct-to-Consumer Alternatives

 Short answer: you cannot order GeneSight without a doctor.
 Myriad Genetics requires a healthcare provider to place the order, authorize the sample collection, and receive the report.
-This is a firm requirement, not something that can be worked around.
-But you can absolutely get pharmacogenetic testing without a doctor.
-Services like Gene2Rx are built for direct-to-consumer delivery: upload the 23andMe or AncestryDNA data you already have, pay for the report, and receive a comprehensive pharmacogenetic analysis without a prescriber ever being involved.
+That is a firm requirement and there is no workaround.
+You can still get pharmacogenetic testing without a doctor through a different route.
+Services like Gene2Rx are built for direct-to-consumer delivery: upload the 23andMe or AncestryDNA data you already have, pay for the report, and receive a full pharmacogenetic analysis without a prescriber in the loop.

 Why GeneSight requires a provider order

-GeneSight is marketed as a clinical test intended to guide prescribing decisions, and its regulatory positioning is as a service ordered by a physician rather than sold directly to patients.
-This is partly about how the FDA and insurance system classify laboratory-developed tests, and partly a business choice: GeneSight's entire sales and education machine is oriented around psychiatrists and prescribers, not individual consumers.
-You cannot purchase the test through Myriad's website as a consumer, and any service claiming to sell you GeneSight directly is not legitimate.
+GeneSight is marketed as a clinical test that guides prescribing decisions, and its regulatory positioning is as a service ordered by a physician rather than sold to patients.
+Part of that is how the FDA and insurance system classify laboratory-developed tests.
+Part of it is a business choice: GeneSight's sales and education machine is built around psychiatrists and prescribers, not individual consumers.
+You cannot buy the test through Myriad's website, and any service claiming to sell you GeneSight directly is not legitimate.

 What you can get without a doctor: direct-to-consumer pharmacogenetic reports

-Services that analyze existing 23andMe, AncestryDNA, MyHeritage, or whole-genome sequencing data do not require a prescriber because they are not performing a new clinical lab test.
-You already collected the DNA sample through the consumer genotyping service you used.
-A pharmacogenetic analysis of that existing data is essentially an interpretation service, which does not carry the same regulatory requirements as ordering a new clinical test.
-Gene2Rx is designed around this model.
+Services that analyze existing 23andMe, AncestryDNA, MyHeritage, or whole-genome sequencing data do not require a prescriber, because they are not performing a new clinical lab test.
+The DNA sample was already collected when you used a consumer genotyping service.
+A pharmacogenetic analysis of that existing data is an interpretation service, which does not carry the same regulatory requirements as ordering a new clinical test.
+Gene2Rx is built around this model, covering over 110 medications for $5 to $49.

 What you lose by going direct-to-consumer

 You lose the structured clinical workflow.
-A GeneSight report arrives in your doctor's hands with an in-context presentation matched to the psychiatric medications they might prescribe.
-A direct-to-consumer pharmacogenetic report is your responsibility to share with your clinician and discuss.
+A GeneSight report lands in your doctor's hands with a presentation matched to the psychiatric medications they might prescribe.
+A direct-to-consumer pharmacogenetic report is yours to share with your clinician and walk through together.
 For patients with an active prescribing relationship who want the test to slot cleanly into their care, GeneSight's provider-ordered model can be a feature.
-For patients without that relationship or who want to investigate on their own, it is a barrier.
+For patients without that relationship, or who want to investigate on their own, it is a barrier.
+One additional trade-off: GeneSight uses a clinical-grade assay that can detect structural variants such as CYP2D6 gene duplications.
+Consumer genotyping arrays, which direct-to-consumer services interpret, are not designed for medical use and can miss copy-number changes like those.

 What you gain